sugarlabs/GSoC/Ideas-2021.md

 **Project Task Checklist**<br>
  - Familiarize yourself with the current debugging features [Debugging](https://github.com/sugarlabs/musicblocks/blob/master/Debugging.md)
- - Come up with a framework for how debugging might work in MB 2.0
+ - Come up with a framework for how debugging might work in Music Blocks v4
  - Implement your ideas -- some coordination will be needed both with the [Music Blocks Block Graphics Refactoring](#music-blocks-block-graphics-refactoring) project and the language interpreter.

 **Coding Mentors**<br>